cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 <span style="background-color: coral;font-weight:bold;color:#2d2d2d; padding: 5px; border-radius: 3px; display:inline-block; margin: 5px 0 0 5px;">#AdvancedZone</span>

-Even if Zone.js has been moved to the Angular monorepo we can still install it and use it in non angular js projects `npm install zone.js`
+Even if Zone.js has been moved to the Angular monorepo we can still install it and use it in non angular javascript projects.
+`npm install zone.js`

 What can Zone.js do besides notify angular about async operations?